 Sample Size for Multiple Means in PASS

 PASS software contains several software tools for sample size estimation and power analysis of the comparison of three or more means, including ANOVA, mixed models, multiple comparisons, multivariate, and repeated measures, among others.
 Each procedure is very straightforward to use and is carefully validated for accuracy.
 Use the links below to jump to a multiple means topic.
 For each procedure, only a brief summary of the procedure is given.
-For more information about a particular procedure, we recommend you download and install the free trial of the software.
+For more information about a particular procedure, we recommend you download and install the free trial

 For most of the sample size procedures in PASS for comparing means, the user may choose to solve for sample size, power, or the specified population effect size.
 In a typical means test procedure where the goal is to estimate the sample size, the user enters power, alpha, desired population means (or a means summary value), and a value summarizing the variation.
 The procedure is run and the output gives a summary of the entries as well as the sample size estimate.
 A summary statement is given, as well as references to the articles from which the formulas for the result were obtained.

 For many of the parameters (e.g., power, alpha, sample size, means, standard deviations, etc.), multiple values may be entered in a single run.
 When this is done, estimates are made for every combination of entered values.
 A numeric summary of these is results is produced as well as easy-to-read sample size or power curve plots.